Man surrenders to police after five-hour standoff

 The girlfriend then called her mother who then called police just before 5 a.m..

-Police arrived and were able to get the woman and four kids out of the residence through a window.
+Police arrived and were able to get the woman and four kids out of the home through a window.

 The man surrendered to police after 10 a.m.